Skip to content

 Native WASM (no Emscripten) Yes No

-MCP server (AI agent API) 15 tools None
+MCP server (AI agent API) 20 tools (stdio only) None

 pKa prediction (built-in) 15 SMARTS rules External tool required